 Treatment Options

-Treatment for a contracted gallbladder depends on the underlying cause.
 In cases where gallstones or inflammation are the causes, treatment may involve medication to dissolve gallstones or surgery to remove the gallbladder (cholecystectomy).

 In less severe cases or where surgery is not an option, dietary modifications and medications to manage symptoms might be recommended.
-Biliary dyskinesia, a functional gallbladder disorder, is often treated with medications that improve bile flow and dietary changes.

 Lifestyle and Diet Modifications